projectcalico/vpp-dataplane/docs/memif.md

 ```
 This is called PBL (Port based balancer).

+A pod supports having both memif and [vcl](vcl.md) interfaces at the same time by adding both annotations.

 ### Sockets

 Memif interfaces use a socketfile: a Unix domain socket used for communication between the memif endpoints.
 This allows server/client interfaces to communicate together.